needle-mirror/com.unity.sentis/Documentation~/split-inference-over-multiple-frames.md

 # Split inference over multiple frames

-To run a model a layer at a time, use the [`StartManualSchedule`](xref:Unity.Sentis.GenericWorker.StartManualSchedule) method of the worker.
+To run a model one layer at a time, use the [`StartManualSchedule`](xref:Unity.Sentis.GenericWorker.StartManualSchedule) method of the worker.
 This method creates an `IEnumerator` object.

-For example a model may take 50 milliseconds to execute.
-Running execution in a single frame would cause low or stuttering framerates in gameplay.
-Splitting the model to run across 10 frames could ideally spend 5 milliseconds of execution per frame allowing for smooth framerates.
+For example, a model may take 50 milliseconds to execute.
+Executing it within a single frame could result in low or stuttering framerates in gameplay.
+Alternatively, splitting the model to run across 10 frames would ideally allocate 5 milliseconds of execution per frame, ensuring smoother framerates.

-The following code sample runs the model one layer per frame, and executes the rest of the `Update` method only after the model finishes.
+The following code sample runs the model one layer per frame and executes the rest of the `Update` method only after the model finishes.

 ```
 using UnityEngine;